KennethScheel/HDC_2021_team_DTU_1/README.md

 ![examples](assets/steps_examples_imsharpen.png)

+## License

+The license for the EGRSS-package fcan be found in the 'LICENSE' file.
+The GitHub repository for the package can be found in https://github.com/martinandersen/EGRSS

 ## References
 [1] Nicolai Andre Brogaard Riis, Yiqiu Dong and Per Christian Hansen, Computed tomography with view angle estimation using uncertainty quantification, Inverse Problems, Vol. 37, pp. 065007, 2021.